mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 - [ExpansionPanelActions] Rename the `action` CSS class `spacing`.

-### Selection controls
+### Switch

-- [Switch][Radio][Checkbox] Improve specification compliance.

-  Refactore the implementation to make it easier to override the styles.
+- [Switch] Refactor the implementation to make it easier to override the styles.
   Rename the class names to match the specification wording:

   ```diff